{{ summaryTitle }}

 Technical Details:

-The equations below use percent values because the inputs and outputs are displayed in percent units.
-The same ratios can be expressed as decimals if each percentage is divided by 100 consistently.
+The equations use percent units because the inputs are displayed as percentages.
+Equivalent decimal formulas work when every percentage is divided by 100 consistently.

-SLO window Greater than 0 days Sets the compliance period used for runway, full-budget exhaustion, and alert-window budget spend.
+SLO window > 0 days Sets the window hours used for hourly budget consumption.

 Default burn alert threshold rules